 Renting commercial space is a huge responsibility.
 Before you approach the landlord to rent a commercial space.
 It is important that you must ensure that you have a clear understanding of the basic terms of the commercial lease agreement.

 A commercial lease template is available for the landlords to describe their property as per their convenience.
-To get a better understanding of the agreement, keep reading.
+To get a better understanding of the agreement template, keep reading.

 What Is a Commercial Lease Agreement?